 We do not remove cosmetic tattoos on the brows, eyeliners and lips.

 How does it work?

 The laser affects the tattoo with very short and strong laser pulses that penetrate deep into the skin, without injuring the top layers.
-These pulses are then absorbed by the pigments in the ink and as the laser light is transformed into photoacoustic waves, it mechanically breaks up the ink into smaller particles.
+These pulses are then absorbed by the pigments in the ink and as the laser light is transformed into photoacoustic waves, mechanically breaking up the ink into smaller particles.
 These are then naturally absorbed by the body’s own immune system.

 How many sessions do I need?

-Before After Pictures courtesy of Fotona
+Before and After Pictures courtesy of Fotona

 How will I feel during treatment?

 Apart from a mild pricking sensation, most people do not experience any high level of discomfort during the procedure.
 Numbing cream can be used and/or painkillers can be taken to ease discomfort if needed.